Birthdate: Nov 22, 1958

 She starred or co-starred in Carpenter’s The Fog (1980), Halloween II (1981), and Escape from New York (1981), with Kurt Russell, while furthering her specialty in horror in such vehicles as Roger Spottiswoode’s Terror Train (1980) and Richard Franklin’s Road Games (1981) with Stacy Keach.
 Curtis expanded her range in wide-release studio comedies such as Trading Places (1983), with Eddie Murphy, indie and studio dramas such as James Bridges’ Perfect (1985), paired with John Travolta, Mike Newell’s Amazing Grace and Chuck (1987), with Gregory Peck, and Dominick and Eugene (1988).

-By the start of the 1990s, Jamie Lee Curtis established herself as a solid female lead and ensemble player, starting with John Cleese’s beloved hit, A Fish Called Wanda (1988) and then switching gears as a female cop in Kathryn Bigelow’s Blue Steel (1990).
+By the start of the 1990s, Jamie Lee Curtis had established herself as a solid female lead and ensemble player, starting with John Cleese’s beloved hit, A Fish Called Wanda (1988), and then switching gears as a female cop in Kathryn Bigelow’s Blue Steel (1990).
 This proved the pattern of Curtis’ choices of roles, alternating such indie ensembles as Queens Logic (1991) with high-profile studio projects like James Cameron’s True Lies (1994) while collaborating again with Cleese on the 1997 comedy, Fierce Creatures and prestige dramas such as John Boorman’s adaptation of John le Carré’s The Tailor of Panama (2001) with Pierce Brosnan and Oscar-winner Geoffrey Rush.

 After her turn in the hit comedy, Freaky Friday (2003), with Lindsay Lohan, Jamie Lee Curtis--like too many other female actors--began to see starring and co-starring roles fade away as she shifted into supporting and guest roles in TV and film.
 The exception was the Halloween franchise (five more, apparently culminating with Halloween Ends (2022), even though her string of face-offs with the ubiquitous Michael Myers became increasingly ludicrous.